anikitsahoo1/my-presonal-site/README.md

-readme first then proceed to my-presonal-site
+readme first then proceed to my-presonal-site.
+Index.HTML is the home page of this website.